jeroennoten/Laravel-AdminLTE/README.md

 ### 6.11 Menu

-Specify your menu items to display in the left sidebar.
-Each menu item should have a text and a URL.
+You can specify the menu items to display in the left sidebar.
+Each menu item should have a text and an URL (or Route).
 You can also specify an icon from Font Awesome.
-A string instead of an array represents a header in sidebar layout.
-The 'can' is a filter on Laravel's built in Gate functionality.
+A string instead of an array represents a header in the sidebar.
+The `can` option is a filter on Laravel's built in Gate functionality.

-You can configure your menu as follows:
+Here is a basic example of a menu configuration:

 ```php
 'menu' => [